What is Google Analytics and How Will It Help Your Website?

 You’ll also know how long visitors are staying on each page of your website.
 Knowing how long they are staying lets you know if your content is relevant to your visitors (is it what they were looking for?) and if it is interesting to them.
 Sometimes short stays can mean your page is not loading fast enough or some other problem with the website itself.

 You’ll also see where all of your traffic is coming from, and how they are finding you.
 This can help you decide where to focus your advertising and marketing efforts.
-Knowing so many people find me via Pinterest made me look at Pinterst as a marketing channel.
+Knowing so many people find me via Pinterest made me look at Pinterest as a marketing channel.

 Using Google Analytics to Troubleshoot Problems on your Website